Marked Birds Database

 The Marked Birds Database is a system for keeping track of observations of ringed birds, regardless of the project they belong to.
 I have developed it as a private project for personal use since July 2013 and in December 2016 I made it available to the birding community for free.

 Because of my passion for gulls it mainly revolves around observations of gulls that are fitted with leg rings of European projects.
-Adding other types of Markers, other species or other projects is either limited or not (yet) possible.
+Adding other types of Markers, other species or other projects is however also possible.

 One of the main features of the Marked Birds Database is that it has been set up from the standpoint of an observer and therefore contains many tools and features that help in managing observations of multiple projects.